Good Medicine - Medical School I

 She flipped through reservation cards and pulled one out.

-“Yes, I have it here.
-You requested early check-in, and you’re fortunate; the room is available immediately, rather than 1:00pm.
+"Yes, I have it here.
+You requested early check-in, and you're fortunate; the room is available immediately rather than 1:00pm.
 May I have your passports, please?
 We keep them while you are in your room, and you may ask for them when you go out by handing over your room keys.
-I will also need each of you to fill out a guest card, and pay a deposit for each key.
-The room was paid by wire from your travel agent.”
+I will also need each of you to fill out a guest card and pay a deposit for each key.
+The room was paid by wire from your travel agent."

-We’d managed to do that in the Netherlands, Austria, Switzerland, and Germany, but the others we’d have to pay directly.
+We'd managed to do that in the Netherlands, Austria, Switzerland, and Germany, but for the others, we'd have to pay directly.
 Of course, in Paris, Elizaveta and I had the pre-paid hotel room courtesy of Lara.
 The clerk put six forms on the counter, and two-by-two, we filled out the registration forms.
 I saw Elizaveta screw up her face at the instruction to write your name exactly as it appeared on your passport.
-That wasn’t a surprise, given one of the blanks asked for a passport number.
-When we’d finished, we each handed the card and passport to the clerk who checked them and then put the passports in a slot in a rack behind her.
+That wasn't a surprise, given one of the blanks asked for a passport number.
+When we'd finished, we each handed the card and passport to the clerk, who checked them and then put the passports in a slot in a rack behind her.

 "How many keys would you like?" she asked.

-We quickly consulted and decided three were enough - one for each couple.
-The clerk took three keys from the slot below where she’d put our passports, and handed them to us.
+We quickly consulted and decided three were enough — one for each couple.
+The clerk took three keys from the slot below where she'd put our passports and handed them to us.

 "It's the second room on the right, upstairs," she said.
 "There is no lift."